The average American carbon footprint equals some of the highest carbon footprints per capita in the world.1

 That’s a great question.
-Many people don’t know… and some don’t care about how their lifestyle is hurting the planet.
+The answer is that many people don’t know how to calculate their footprint, and aren’t aware that their lifestyle may be hurting the planet.

 What is the Average American’s Carbon Footprint?